 - Use gloves or apply a barrier cream to hands if skin irritation results from using plasticine modeling clays.
 Wash hands with soap and water after contact.

-- Obtain the Material Safety Data Sheet (MSDS) from the manufacturer or supplier, and make sure the temperature of decomposition is not reached.
+- Obtain the Material Safety Data Sheet (MSDS) from the manufacturer or supplier.

 3.4 Wax

 Many different types of waxes are used for modeling, carving, and casting.
-These include beeswax, ceresin, carnauba, tallow, paraffin, and micro-crystalline wax.
-In addition there are the synthetic chlorinated waxes.
+These include beeswax, ceresin, carnauba, tallow, paraffin, and micro-crystalline wax as well as synthetic chlorinated waxes.
 Solvents used to dissolve various waxes include alcohol, acetone, benzine, turpentine, ether, and carbon tetrachloride.
 Additives used with waxes include rosin, dyes, petroleum jelly, mineral oil, and many solvents.

 Hazards: